carj/pyPreservica/docs/index.rst

 .. py:class:: EntityAPI

-.. py:method::   EntityAPI.asset(reference)
+    .. py:method:: asset(reference)

     Returns an asset object back by its internal reference identifier

     :param str reference: The unique identifier for the asset usually its uuid
     :return: The asset object
     :rtype: Asset
     :raises SystemExit: if the identifier is incorrect

-.. py:method::   EntityAPI.folder(reference)
+    .. py:method::  folder(reference)
-.. py:method::   EntityAPI.content_object(reference)
+    .. py:method::  content_object(reference)

+.. py:class:: Entity

+    .. py:attribute:: reference

+    The unique internal reference for the entity

+    .. py:attribute:: title

+    The title of the entity

+    .. py:attribute:: description

+    The description of the entity